NEWECX/vendor-sdk/doc/use-newecx-cli.md

     So the name is called "agreed-header".
 If you make any changes to the header of the csv file, you will need to update the server.

-### Step 2 make src/fields-maps.js
+### Step 2 make fields-maps

     newecx --make-fields-maps

     The cli generates src/fields-maps.js based on the header and data in data/inventory.csv.
 It is javascript object that defines:

-1. How to mapping standard key to field in data/inventory.csv? it provides an estimation version of this.
+1. How to mapping standard key to field in inventory.csv?
+It provides an estimation version of this.
 You are responsible to ensure they are correct.

 2. How to mapping different values to standard values?
 It provides values_map object in a commented out block that the newecx needs your help.

-### Step 3 modify src/fields-maps.js file
+### Step 3 modify fields-maps

-   It is a process to read through the file, follow instruction provided within the file, and answer and modify ? marked section
+   It is a process to read through the file, follow instruction provided within the file, and answer and modify ? marked section.

+   Tips:

+        1) lab_grown

+           Most vendor doesn't have this column.
+You can simply add one line after key: 'lab_grown': default_value = 1 // for lab grown diamond default_value = 0 // for earth diamond

+        2) values_map for shape

+           To map shape in the current feed is the first step, you are expected to map all potential shapes

+        3) cost and cost_per_cara

+           You will need provide one.
+If both are provided, the cli checks the data integrity between them.

 ### Step 4 run validate